saramjh/recipeCalc/README.md

 # Recipe Scaling Application

-This project is a web-based Recipe Scaling Application that allows users to input ingredients for a recipe, scale the amounts based on available quantities, and adjust the entire recipe accordingly.
+This project is a web-based Recipe Adjustment Application that allows users to input ingredients for a recipe, scale the amounts based on available quantities, and adjust the entire recipe accordingly.
 The application provides an easy-to-use interface to manage ingredients, perform calculations, and edit or delete entries as needed.

 ## Features